gohugoio/hugo/content/templates/internal.md

 ---
 title: Internal Templates
 linktitle: Internal Templates
-description: Hugo ships with internal boilerplate templates that cover the most common use cases for static websites.
+description: Hugo ships with a group of boilerplate templates that cover the most common use cases for static websites.
 date: 2017-03-06
 publishdate: 2017-03-06
 lastmod: 2017-03-06